In Support Of Wearing Whatever The Hell You Want

-This is me in a dress I have no business wearing.
+This is me in a dress that society would say I have no business wearing.
 It’s not the first time I’ve worn it, and it won’t be the last.
 I know it’s not flattering, but I don’t want you to say, “OMG, you look great!”
 I don’t want you to say, “Good for you!”
-I want you to know why I’m wearing a dress I have no business wearing.
+I want you to know why I’m wearing a dress I “have no business wearing.”

 I took this picture while one-and-a-half-proseccos deep during a girls’ weekend with my best friend, and we were on our way to a nice dinner.
 Someone could say that I look a little pregnant in it because of, you know, that part sticking out in the front.
 I do look a little pregnant.
 That’s fine.
 Once upon a time, I grew two babies in that part sticking out in the front, but I assure you, now it’s just where I keep my cheeseburgers and sauvignon blanc.

 I bought this dress for a trip my husband and I took.
 When I tried it on I knew the dress wasn’t made for my 5-foot-2, 160-pound body, but I felt great in it.
 I don’t know why.
 I just did.
 I’m not known to wear form-fitting clothes.
 At all.
 But I wanted it, so I bought it.
 And I was proud of myself for it.

 The truth is, I’m the heaviest I’ve ever been, other than when I was pregnant.
 Another truth is that I’ve always struggled with my weight, and if you’ve ever struggled with your weight, you know it’s not a physical struggle.
 It’s about how you see yourself and how you speak to yourself in your mind.
 After 40 years of telling myself I have no business wearing things I want to wear, I’ve decided to change the subject.
 I’ve decided to start being kind to myself.